dxw/contracts/agreements/container-terms.md

     Service Usage
     :   Service Usage is the accumulated quantity of hours of computing time and gigabytes of data stored or transferred in a given period.

-    Staging Environment
-    :   A Staging Environment is a private copy of your live website, which can be used to test changes or new content in private before making changes to your publicly available live website.
-The Staging Environment differs substantially from the live environment, is not monitored and is not backed up.
-It is suitable only for minor testing with unclassified content.

-    Pre-production Environment
-    :   A Pre-production Environment is a private copy of your live website which you can use to conduct automated testing or detailed content work.
-        The Pre-production Environment is a close copy of your live website and is suitable for detailed content and assurance work.

     Support Ticket
     :   A Support Ticket is a task, created by completing an online form or